crypto-org-chain/chain-docs/docs/getting-started/genesis.md

     - `"max_age_num_blocks"`:
       _This field is to be deprecated._
     - `"max_age_duration"`:
       The maximum age of evidence, in nanoseconds.
+Any evidence older than this will be rejected.
 It is also the "unbonding period", the time duration of unbonding.

   - `"validator"`
     - `"pub_key_types"`: The supported validator public key types.

 - `"validators"`:
   The initial state of the validator set.
+  - `"address"`: The address of the validator (hash of the validator's public key).
+Note that the validator is identified by its address.
+  - `"name"`: The name of the validator, which should correspond to the name in _"council_nodes"_.
+  - `"power"`: The voting power of the validator, which should match with the bonded amount of its related staking address in _"distribution"_ in full units.
+  - `"pub_key"`
+    - `"type"`: The validator public key types, which should be one of the supported types in _"pub_key_types"_.
+    - `"value"`: The base64 encoding of validator's public key, which should correspond to the _"value"_ of the validator in _"council_nodes"_.

 ### Genesis hash